hartwigmedical/serve/README.md

 | [CKB-Importer](ckb-importer)           | Importer of CKB FLEX datamodel.           |
 | [iClusion-Importer](iclusion-importer) | Importer of iClusion datamodel.           |
 | [VICC-Importer](algo)                  | Importer of VICC datamodel.               |

+## Releasing serve-datamodel

+The `serve-datamodel` module is used by external projects and is